-Apologies for inability to attend were reported from Councillors Mullan and Murphy.
+An apology for inability to attend was reported from Councillor Mullan.

 Minutes

 The minutes of the meeting of 8th August were taken as read and signed as correct.
 It was reported that those minutes had been adopted by the Council at its meeting on 3rd September.